Insights: Article

 Why you need strong password security

 As our reliance on online accounts grows, so do password-hacking attacks.
-A 2022 Microsoft report found that password cracking remains a key target for cyber attackers, with nearly 1,000 attempts to hack account passwords occurring every second.
-These types of attacks include brute force attacks where criminals crack simple passwords and phishing attacks where criminals trick people into giving out their credentials.
+A Microsoft report found that password cracking remains a crucial target for cyber attackers, with nearly 1,000 attempts to hack account passwords occurring every second.
+These attacks include brute force attacks, where criminals crack simple passwords, and phishing attacks, where criminals trick people into giving out their credentials.

-The report also found that 90% of breached accounts weren’t strongly protected as they only had one layer of protection (for example, a password), rather than having another stronger layer of two-factor or multi-factor authentication (MFA) (learn more about the most secure multi-factor authentication methods).
+The report also found that 90% of breached accounts weren’t strongly protected as they only had one layer of protection (for example, a password) rather than having another more substantial layer of two-factor or multi-factor authentication (MFA) (learn more about the most secure multi-factor authentication methods).

-The other major issue is the sheer number and complexity of passwords we require.
-One of the biggest points of contention for any individual or business is the need for strong passwords and the chore of having to update passwords on a regular basis.
-While there is good reason for constant password refreshment, it’s still a pain point for most people.
-To get a sense for just how critical it is to use strong passwords, we’ve shared a table of how quickly a low-end computer can crack passwords of different complexities.
-While it may seem like you’ll never remember an 18-character password, this is where using passphrases and a password manager come to the rescue.
+To give you a sense of how critical it is to use strong passwords, we’ve shared a table showing how quickly a low-end computer can crack passwords of different complexities.
+While it may seem like you’ll never remember an 18-character password, using passphrases and a password manager can help.

 table showing how long it takes for a computer to crack passwords and passphrases